119 - The Past Times with Ronny Chieng

 Everyone's out right away.

 Mittens are warmer, but a driver must wear gloves or have at least one finger free to enable him to handle the reins.
+Oh, so this is before the car.

-So you got to have
+So you've got to have

 holding the reins.